AdemCatamak/OrderManagement/ReadMe.md

 In case of choosing this way to run the project, you can reach swagger screen via _http://localhost:2000_.

-Note: Because the sql server needs more time to be ready compared to StockManager-Api, it might take a while for you to reach the endpoints after `docker-compose up` command execution.
+Note: Because the sql server needs more time to be ready compared to OrderManagement-Api, it might take a while for you to reach the endpoints after `docker-compose up` command execution.

 __Way 2__